rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 <h3>8.1 Understanding Model Space vs. Paper Space</h3>

+TABLE
 AutoCAD uses two main environments for drawings:
 Workspace	Purpose
-Model Space	Where actual drafting and design occur (full-scale).
-Paper Space (Layout)	Used for arranging drawing sheets, adding title blocks, and scaling views for printing.
+Model Space	Where actual drafting and design occur (full-scale) Paper Space (Layout)	Used for arranging drawing sheets, adding title blocks, and scaling views for printing

 💡 Tip: Model Space is for design; Paper Space is for presentation and printing.

-8.2 Setting Up a Layout in Paper Space
+<h3>8.2 Setting Up a Layout in Paper Space</h3>

-    Switch to the Layout tab (bottom-left corner).
+- Switch to the Layout tab (bottom-left corner)
-    Right-click the tab > Choose New Layout.
+- Right-click the tab > Choose New Layout
-    Click Page Setup Manager > Modify the layout.
+- Click Page Setup Manager > Modify the layout
-    Select a printer/plotter, paper size, and orientation.
+- Select a printer/plotter, paper size, and orientation
-    Click OK to confirm settings.
+- Click OK to confirm settings

 💡 Tip: Use A3, A2, or ANSI sizes based on your industry standard.

-8.3 Working with Viewports
+<h3>8.3 Working with Viewports</h3>

 A viewport is a window into Model Space that allows different views and scales.

 Creating a Viewport

-    In Paper Space, type MV (Make Viewport) > Press Enter.
+- In Paper Space, type MV (Make Viewport) > Press Enter
-    Click and drag to create a viewport.
+- Click and drag to create a viewport
-    Double-click inside the viewport to activate it.
+- Double-click inside the viewport to activate it
-    Zoom and pan to adjust the view.
+- Zoom and pan to adjust the view

 💡 Tip: Use LOCK VIEWPORT (VPLock) to prevent accidental zooming.

-8.4 Scaling Drawings for Printing
+<h3>8.4 Scaling Drawings for Printing</h3>

 Since Model Space is full-scale (1:1), you must scale drawings properly in Paper Space.

 Setting Viewport Scale

-    Select the viewport.
+- Select the viewport
-    In the Properties panel, set Standard Scale (e.g., 1:50, 1:100, 1:500).
+- In the Properties panel, set Standard Scale (e.g., 1:50, 1:100, 1:500)
-    Ensure objects fit within the sheet boundaries.
+- Ensure objects fit within the sheet boundaries.

+TABLE
 Common Architectural & Engineering Scales
 Scale	Use Case
 1:1	Full-size technical drawings.